 To begin the formal academic grievance process, a graduate student may file a written grievance with the Graduate School.
 Academic issues that have been addressed through the formal grievance process include, but are not limited to:

 - Program termination

 Students filing grievances are protected from program recrimination.
 Due process in the conduct of a formal grievance may require an extended review period.
 The formal grievance process is outlined in the Handbook of Operating Procedures.

 Grade disputes are to be filed with the department offering the course in question, and the dean of the college or school offering the course makes the final decision on an appeal of the departmental ruling.

-For nonacademic issues that deal primarily with misconduct, contact Student Judicial Services in the Office of the Dean of Students.
-Student Judicial Services is responsible for investigating alleged violations of institutional rules and for implementing the discipline process.
+For nonacademic issues that deal primarily with misconduct, contact the Office of Student Conduct and Academic Integrity in the Office of the Dean of Students.
+Student Conduct is responsible for investigating alleged violations of institutional rules and for implementing the discipline process.

 Employment grievances for teaching assistants and assistant instructors are outlined in the Handbook of Operating Procedures.
 There is also a process for handling employment disputes involving graduate research assistants.
 There is no formal grievance process for other academic and non-academic positions.
 Students in those positions should try to resolve any employment issues within their department, first with their supervisor and then with their department director or chair, vice president or dean as appropriate.

 Grievances concerning any form of discrimination are to be filed with the Office of the Dean of Students.

 The Office of the Ombudsman provides services to the university’s student body by assisting students who have “university-related complaints of a non-legal nature.”
 Such assistance includes but is not limited to conducting an impartial investigation of concerns, offering neutral advice and providing mediation.